ItzIcoza/synthv-dictionaries/README.md

 However, if you download the ``english-arpabet`` dictionaries, banks such as Eleanor Forte and ANRI will be supported, but any other bank who's primary language (aka the "Default" selection) won't work with it.
 > Note: You can download multiple folders, meaning you can have all three folders downloaded.

+# IMPORTANT
+To use the dictionaries, you **MUST** change the voicebank language to English.
+The folder names only indicate which voicebanks the dictionaries are compatible with.

 # Installation

 * Open SynthV and click on the "Scripts" button, then "Open Scripts Folder"